DanNixon/UrabeVocalSynth/README.md

 UrabeVocalSynth
 ===============

-A waveform and Japanese voice MIDI synthesiser
+A waveform and Japanese voice MIDI synthesiser loosely based on the hardware design of Yamaha's Vocaloid Board demo keyboard.

-NOTE: This project is still in development.

 Features
 --------